-Figure 11 illustrates a simple pipeline for denaturing.
+Figure 9 illustrates a simple pipeline for denaturing.
 After video decoding, a face detection algorithm is run to find a bounding box around each face in the frame.
 These faces may be at any scale, from a tiny face in the distance to a large face that fills most of the frame.
-The best face detectors available today are scale invariant, but they are sensitive to the orientation.
+The best face detectors available today are scale invariant, but they are sensitive to orientation.
 Detection of frontal faces is most reliable, while detection of faces in profile is significantly less reliable.
 After face detection, each bounding box is presented to OpenFace for recognition.
 Within the limits of available hardware resources, OpenFace can use coarse-grain parallelism to concurrently work on multiple bounding boxes in the recognition step.
 Finally, the bits within the bounding boxes are selectively modified according to an identity-specific denaturing policy.
-If an opt-in policy for revealing faces is used, any unrecognized face is obscured.
-If an opt-out policy is used, those faces remain visible.
+If the default policy is blurring faces, any unrecognized face is obscured.
+If a policy of revealing faces is by default, those faces remain visible.
 Before modifying a bounding box, its original bits are encrypted and then saved on a virtual disk within the privacy mediator VM.
 The purpose and details of this step are discussed in Section 6.
 The denatured frame is then released for video analytics.